 7. More therapeutic qualities of CBD

-As demonstrated, CBD has been under scrutiny for its treatment in a wide range of conditions.
+As demonstrated, CBD has been under scrutiny for its possible treatment in a wide range of conditions.
 However, many people simply use CBD as a nutritional supplement for the wide range of physiological effects it has, even in the absence of illness.
-Some other therapeutic qualities of CBD include:
+Some other therapeutic qualities of CBD might include:

 What is CBD oil and how is it made?